sunny-zuo/BrightBot/README.md

 # BrightBot
-BrightBot is a discord bot created using node.js and is intended to be ran using herokuapp to host it.
+BrightBot is a discord bot with CleverBot integration, and is made using node.js.
+The bot is intended to run on herokuapp.